"Red Rocks" as seen in Mindy Kaling's home, Architectural Digest, July 12, 2017

 Birch Series 6 2016

 Julia lives and works in Cambridge, Massachusetts and holds degrees from Stanford and Yale.
-Julia has recently been profiled in Boston Magazine, with her paintings also featured in Marie Claire Magazine and Architectural Digest.
+Julia has recently been profiled in Boston Magazine, with her paintings also featured in Marie Claire Magazine, Architectural Digest and Yankee Magazine.
+Her paintings have sold at auction at the New Britain Museum of American Art and the Peabody Essex Museum.
 She was chosen as the VIP print artist for the Museum of Fine Arts (MFA) Boston 2017 Summer Gala.
-Previous VIP prints artists have paintings in the permanent collection of the MFA Boston.
-In 2017, her painting Haiku was accepted into the juried 2017 MFA Boston Summer Auction Show.
 In 2016, Julia’s painting Birch Series 6 was accepted into the juried MFA Boston Summer Auction Show and was the highest-selling and most bid-on painting at the Auction.

 Her artwork was also featured on the television show "The Mindy Project" (formerly on FOX and Hulu).
-Her paintings can also be found in many private collections across the United States, Canada, Europe South America and Asia.
+Her paintings can also be found in many private collections across the United States, Canada, Europe, the Middle East and Asia.

 Commissions: If you especially love a piece that has been sold, or you have a painting idea in mind, please contact Julia about the subject matter and color range that spark your interest and she can create a new painting just for you.